P-p-H-d/mlib/README.md

-The function 'func' is a method that takes as first argument the object to put in the new container, and as seconf argument the object in the source container.
+The function 'func' is a method that takes as first argument the object to put in the new container, and as second argument the object in the source container.

 #### ALGO\_EXTRACT(containerDest, oplistDest, containerSrc, oplistSrc[, func[, arguments..]])